 CBE Programmes to Develop and Build on Student Skills

 Stackable credentials can be earned to help learners build on their qualifications and move along career paths.
 With this type of learning, students can start with one credential achievement and work their way up to a higher-level credential by building on specific skills.
-Stackable credentials also allow academic institutions to offer incremental milestones such as badges on the path to completion.
-The overall structure of these types of credentials allows learners to build on in-demand skills while also working.
+Stackable credentials also allow academic institutions to offer incremental milestones, such as badges on the path to completion.
+The overall structure of these types of credentials allows learners to build on in-demand skills while working.

-Non-degree credentials are certificates or programmes that are typically offered through community colleges, technical schools, and professional or trade associations to provide professionally oriented training.
+Non-degree credentials are certificates or programmes typically offered through community colleges, technical schools, and professional or trade associations to provide professionally oriented training.
 The output of these programmes consists of badges, licenses, and short-term certificates that help students demonstrate the applied knowledge and competencies they have achieved.